Author: Dr Mark Ali MBBS BSc FRCS CTh, Medical Director

 Which tests are currently thought to be the best?

-Public Health England has approved antibody tests by two different manufacturers: Roche and Abbott Laboratories.
-Both tests are performed on a blood sample that is analysed in the laboratory.
+Public Health England has approved the Covid-19 antibody test by manufacturer Roche.
+This test is performed on a blood sample that is analysed in the laboratory.

-The Abbott test is a chemiluminescent microparticle immunoassay (CMIA) whilst the Roche test is a Electrochemiluminescence immunoassay (ECLIA).
+The Roche test is a Electrochemiluminescence immunoassay (ECLIA).
 Both looks for IgG antibodies.

 According to Public Health England analysis: